Humonex/BayesPhase/README.md

 BayesPhase is a research-stage Python tool for extending phased variant blocks using long-read methylation and SNP evidence.
 The current implementation bridges adjacent phased blocks from an input VCF and BAM file, with an optional joint methylation plus SNP phasing mode.

-> **Pre-publication notice**
->
-> This repository contains unpublished research code.
-Please keep the repository private until the associated manuscript is accepted or released as a preprint.

 ## Features